 Electronic devices are everywhere.
 If one breaks it is can be easily replaced by a newer, more improved model.
-When this happens, many people take their device to am electronics recycling center.
+When this happens, many people take their devices to an electronics recycling center.
 The fact is, electronics recycling is becoming a major business.
 It’s a much better solution to recycle the components of an electronic device than to allow them to go to a landfill.
-Companies who specialize in this type of recycling have the tools and equipment needed to dismantle electronics without damaging the parts that are still usable.
+Companies that specialize in this type of recycling have the tools and equipment needed to dismantle electronics without damaging the parts that are still usable.
 This is where refurbishing comes in.

 What Does Refurbish Mean?

 To refurbish something means to rebuild or renovate it.
 When an electronic device is refurbished, the damaged components are removed and replaced with new and improved components.
 Cell phones, tablets, desktop computers, and laptops can easily be refurbished.
 It’s important to remember that refurbishing an item goes far beyond making simple repairs.
 For an item to be considered refurbished, it must be taken apart and rebuilt to company standards, replacing any parts that may be worn or outdated.